 Set in the east of the park. these sites don’t get so many visitors as the others.
 They are a lot closer to the entrance (ideal if you won’t want to walk too far) but have no swimming beaches.
 If you wanted to stay in one of the (very expensive) eco huts you will find them here.

 If you aren’t up to the hike you can take a mule, or give them your bag and they will carry it for you.
 If you don’t take one from the car park there are places on the route where they wait for people who can’t walk any further.
-I’m not sure the cost as I didn’t need to use this service.
+I’m not sure the cost as I didn’t use this service.

 What to pack for Parque Tayrona